khueue/prolongo/diary.md

    for the different updates (upsert/multi) instead of passing options.
 Will make the API predicates nicer and more readable.
 Added option keep_going to batch insert.
 Started major refactoring of mongo.pl.
 It is going pretty good.
+   Operation major cleanup is pretty much finished.
+Now I have lots of small and cohesive files.
+Just need to wrap it all in mongo.pl, to provide a nice interface again.
+Also, the tests are now asking submodules directly, which needs to be fixed.